William Carroll (Tennessee politician): Politics

 Carroll successfully sought the office again in 1831 and 1833, and was elected without opposition.

 Carrol's governorship was noted for the establishment of a more progressive (for the era) Penal Code, which replaced corporal punishment with a state prison system, as well as the establishment of an insane asylum and the establishment of a Chancery Court.

 He also persistently advocated for government-funded internal improvements, which helped the state's businesses.
 During his final term, the state constitution of 1796 was supplanted by a new one which gave more executive power to the governor; although this document was technically superseded by the current one in 1870, that document carries over very many of the provisions of the 1834 constitution, upon which it was largely based.

 Popular provisions in the new constitution included an equitable land tax (which benefited small farmers) and the requirement that county officials be popularly elected, rather than appointed.

 Carroll claimed that the new constitution allowed him to seek a fourth consecutive term.
-He was doomed by rising Whig sentiment in the state, however, and lost the gubernatorial election to Newton Cannon by a vote of 41,970 to 31,205.
+He was doomed by rising Whig sentiment in the state, however, and lost the gubernatorial electionlost the gubernatorial election to Newton Cannon by a vote of 41,970 to 31,205.
 He persistently campaigned for one of the state's U. S. Senate seats in subsequent years, but was never successful.

 Carroll served as governor of Tennessee longer than anyone else has to this point, even fellow six-term governor Sevier.
 Sevier's first term was unusually short due to the time of year of the admission of Tennessee into the Union.
 Carroll's gubernatorial service totaled twelve years and twelve days.